CHTJonas/omniauth-ucam-raven/README.md

 ## Usage

 From this point on, it's assumed that the full UNIX file path and key ID are stored in the `KEY_PATH` and `KEY_ID` environment variables respectively.
+If you do not provide a key file path and/or ID then an exception will be raised.

 If you're using Rails, you'll want to add the following to an initialisers e.g. `config/initializers/omniauth.rb` and then restart your application server: